If you can't see a trailer above this text, please refresh your browser.

 The clubs themselves are intense experiences; they'll push you to the very limit, but then give you an experience that's so good it'll make you want to exist forever beyond those limits.
-They're hard work partly because the prices are high, partly because they bring in more people than most lower-division soccer matches, and partly because people have built their entire years around these nights.
-Nobody goes to Space for "a chilled one."
+They're hard work partly because the prices are high, partly because they bring in more people than most lower division football matches and partly because people have built their entire years around these nights.
+Nobody goes to Space for "a chilled one".

 At Amnesia, one of Ibiza's oldest and most famous clubs, we met Luciano, a legend in Ibiza whose Origins show is still one of the biggest attractions on the island.
 Bringing in a few thousand punters every night, we'd heard he makes a serious, serious amount of dollar from it.

 But away from the very European world of the super-clubs there is of course a more downmarket part of the island.
-A place lined with pubs named after the locals in British sitcoms from the 1970s, fish and chip shops, and whey powder wankers in neon headbands, blind-drunk on Sea Breezes, puking in storm drains, poking their balls out the side of their mankinis, and generally performing a kind of cultural Dresden of piss and tack.
+A place lined with pubs named after the locals in British sitcoms from the 1970s, Fish N Chip shops and whey powder wankers in neon headbands, blind-drunk on Sea Breezes, puking in storm drains, poking their bollocks out the side of their mankinis and generally performing a kind of cultural Dresden of piss and tack.

 But luckily, San Antonio doesn't come anywhere close to defining Ibiza.

-A club that offers something fairly different is Zoo Project, which—while primarily catering for a crowd of young drunk Brits—actually manages to book some pretty decent DJs, and hold it all within an abandoned zoo up in the hills surrounding San Antonio.
+A club that offers something fairly different is Zoo Project, which – while primarily catering for a crowd of young, pissed Brits – actually manages to book some pretty decent DJs, and hold it all within an abandoned zoo up in the hills surrounding San Antonio.

-Maybe it's because of the setting, maybe it's just that it's so camp it's basically Febreze for testosterone, but the same people I'd met being assholes in San An's West End were actually great fun at Zoo Project, painting themselves up like the cast of Cats and generally living the nu-Ibizan dream.
-Ariel (in the above photo) was just one of the many British dancers who'd come to work at the place, leaving the Midlands and the world of office admin behind to live and work on the island hwere she'd partied so many times before.
+Maybe it's because of the setting, maybe it's just that it's so camp it's basically Febreze for testosterone, but the same people I'd met being arseholes in San An's West End were actually great fun at Zoo Project, painting themselves up like the cast of Cats and generally living the nu-Ibizan dream.
+Ariel (left) was just one of the many British dancers who'd come to work at the place, leaving the Midlands and the world of office admin behind to live and work on the island she'd partied at so many times before.

 She had become a kind of professional club mermaid, a job that could only really exist in Ibiza.
 I've not looked into it properly but I doubt there are many professional club mermaids in Dudley.

-Dancers are more than just decoration in Ibiza—they're an integral part of the island's club culture and economy.
-Not only do they lead the dance by example—with their hyper-sexualized moves and outrageous costumes—they also hit the streets in the late afternoons to lure the punters in from their daytime beach slumbers, turning up en masse, dressed to party, full of beans and generally representing the kind of ideals that the club wants to promote (i.e. being awake and hot and fun rather than slumped, blistered, and angry).
+Dancers are more than just decoration in Ibiza – in fact, they're an integral part of the island's club culture and economy.
+Not only do they lead the dance by example – with their hyper-sexualised moves and outrageous costumes – they also hit the streets in the late afternoons to lure the punters in from their daytime beach slumbers, turning up en masse, dressed to party, full of beans and generally representing the kind of ideals that the club wants to promote (i.e. being awake, hot and fun, not slumped, blistered and angry).

-This crew—a multinational collective of Eurobabes and bongo-playing David Luiz lookalikes—dance at places like Luciano's Amnesia night and are among the most respected teams on the island.
-They took us out with them onto the beaches to see just how they get scarlet-backed revellers in the mood for an expensive dance.
+This crew – a multi-national collective of Eurobabes and bongo-playing David Luiz lookalikes – dance at places like Luciano's Amnesia night and are among the most respected teams on the island.
+In the film, they took us out with them onto the beaches to see just how they get scarlet-backed revellers in the mood for an expensive dance.